 Leading away from Eustis and Mount Dora, SR 44 bee lines 6.1 miles east from Orange Avenue to County Road 46A.
 CR 46A links the state road with SR 46 and Wekiva Parkway (SR 429) east to Sanford while SR 44 turns northeast along a rural course 14.7 miles to the St. Johns River.

 Construction starting in 2020 will replace the Whitehair Bridge with a new fixed high level span, and rebuild the two-lane bridge approaches south of the current alignment.
 Additional work includes access changes to Ed Stone Park, Old New York Avenue and Pier 44 Marina.
-Letting for the $27.2 million project is scheduled for May 20, 2020.
+Letting for the $27.2 million project is scheduled to start in July 2020.
+Completion is anticipated for Fall 2023.

 A short distance into Volusia County, SR 44 enters the county seat of DeLand, taking New York Avenue to Downtown.
 New York Avenue leads the route east by Lake Winnemissett to a mid-2000s realignment to Interstate 4.
 Eastward from there, SR 44 is a four-lane divided highway to I-95 and New Smyrna Beach.